 The largest and most active of our national groups is in Italy.
-In April 2019 Einaudi will publish an Italian edition of the Foundational Economy which both translates from the English and revises the content for an Italian readership.
+Einaudi has published an Italian edition of the Foundational Economy as Economia Fondamentale.
+This both translates from the English and revises the content for an Italian readership.
 As the cover puts it, “F come Fondamentale.
 Il benessere dei cittadini dipende dallo stato dell’economia fondamentale: l’acqua, il cibo, le scuole, gli ospedali e così via.
 La logica degli affari, qui, ha fallito clamorosamente”.
 Which translates as “F” for foundational.
 Citizen well-being depends on the state of the foundational economy: water, food, schools, hospitals, etc. The logic of private business has here failed dramatically”

 This follows up an earlier book, Il Capitale Quotidiano, which the Italian group published in 2016.
 If the foundational economy is the infrastructure of Italian daily life, in food, water, electricity and gas supply, transport, education, health and care services, the welfare of our society should be the driving principle of economic action.
 For the past twenty years, however, this zone of the Italian economy has been penetrated by profit maximization, short-termism, financial accumulation and value extraction.